 Bestinver Gestión, S.A., S.G.I.I.C.

 A.5.
-Indicate commercial, contractual or corporate relationships between significant shareholders and the company, if any, except any that are insignificant and those deriving from ordinary commercial business:
+Indicate commercial, contractual or corporate relationships between significant shareholders and the company and/or its group, if any, except any that are insignificant and those deriving from ordinary commercial business: